philippwulff/lib_reservation_tool/README.md

 You can also clone this repository and host it yourself.
 For this, you will need to following commands:
 ```
-python manage.py migrate        # to create the database
+python manage.py migrate            # to create a new database
+python manage.py createsuperuser    # to create the admin user
 python manage.py runserver          # to start the website

 # In another terminal window
 python manage.py runscheduler       # to start the scheduling backend
 ```

+> **⚠️ NOTE:** If you do reuse the project, you must change the Django secret key in `reservation_site/settings.py`.

 ## How it works

 The tool opens the webpage at https://www.ub.tum.de/arbeitsplatz-reservieren,